nma76/nrpe-rebootrequired/README.md

 # nrpe-rebootrequired
 This plugin monitors the need for reboot on Ubuntu/Debian systems.
 It also shows the reason reboot is required.
-Should work on Ubunto 8.04 and newer.
+Should work on Ubuntu 8.04 and newer.
 Possibly even older systems if you install the update-notifier-common package.
 Other dists are unknown and untested.

 **Tested platforms**:
 Ubuntu 16.04 LTS